-The arrest of Bihar rape survivor shows the ordeal women must face when they report sexual violence
+Arrest of Bihar rape complainant shows the ordeal women must face when they report sexual violence

 But the ordeal does not stop at police stations.
 Botched investigations mean few convictions for rape.
 Court hearings drag on for years, prompting many women to drop the cases.
 The lack of judges in the lower courts are a major cause of delay and Bihar tops the list with 80% vacancies.
 There is little witness protection, which is vital in cases where the accused are powerful men.
 Structural problems aside, the courts have failed to recognise the rights and agency of women in far too many judgments.
 There are comments of the character of the woman, which is weighed against the crime committed on her body.
 Cases have been dismissed because there were no marks of injury, which is taken to be a sign of consent.
 Judges have suggested that women marry their rapists and “resolve” the matter.

 The 22-year-old woman in Araria, one of the poorest districts in one of the poorest states in the country, is likely to face the worst of these systemic problems.
-While the woman is in prison, the men who raped her are free and not likely to be convicted for years.
+While the woman is in prison, four of the five men she accused of rape are free and not likely to be convicted for years.
 Cases like this stop women from reporting sexual violence in the first place.
 Hundreds of lawyers from across the country have already written to the judges of the Patna High Court, calling judicial custody “excessive and harsh given the circumstances”.
 It is more than that.
 It goes against basic principles of justice.